Motor Trend (TV network)

-Motor Trend is an American sports television network owned by Motor Trend Group, a subsidiary of Warner Bros.
-Discovery through its sports unit.
+Motor Trend is an American automotive television network owned by Motor Trend Group, a subsidiary of Hearst Magazines (which in turn is a division of Hearst Communications).
 It primarily broadcasts automotive-themed programming, including motorsports events.

 It was originally founded in 2002 as Discovery HD Theater (later HD Theater), the first 24/7 high-definition basic cable network.
 It featured high-definition programming from its other channels.
-Redundant after the introduction of high-definition simulcasts for Discovery's networks, it re-launched in 2011 as Velocity—an "upscale male" network primarily featuring automotive programming.
+Redundant after the introduction of high-definition simulcasts for Discovery's networks, it re-launched by Robert Scanlon, Dan Russell, Shaan Akbar, Douglas Lerner, Nicole Tong, David Lee and Kelly Mahoney in 2011 as Velocity—an "upscale male" network primarily featuring automotive programming.
 Following Discovery's acquisition of a majority stake in the magazine's publisher, it was announced that Velocity would rebrand as Motor Trend on November 23, 2018, as a brand extension of the automotive magazine Motor Trend.

-As of January 2015, approximately 85.3 million American households (87.9% of households with television) receive Motor Trend.
+As of November 2023, MT is available to approximately 65,000,000 pay television households in the United States-down from its 2017 peak of 74,000,000 households.

 History

 The network launched nationwide in the United States on June 17, 2002, as Discovery HD Theater; and was the first 24/7 basic cable HD network in the US.
 The channel was rebranded to HD Theater on September 22, 2007.
 Programming included shows from Discovery sister networks, such as American Chopper and Animal Planet's Corwin's Quest, in addition to original programming such as Sunrise Earth (which featured footage of outdoor scenes with no narration), and history-focused titles such as When Dinosaurs Roamed America and Before We Ruled the Earth.